Casshern Sins: Plot

 Casshern Sins tells the story of a world where robots subjugated humanity after becoming self-aware.
 Their leader, Braiking Boss, ruled over the world with an iron fist.
 One day, a mysterious girl named Luna was summoned by the people in order to bring the salvation of mankind.
 Fearing her as a potential threat, Braiking Boss sent three of his most powerful cyborg warriors – Casshern, Dio, and Leda – to dispose of Luna.
 Casshern, the strongest warrior, managed to track down and kill Luna.
-However, this triggered a cataclysmic event which set into motion the end of the world.
+However, this triggered "the ruin", a cataclysmic event which set into motion the end of the world.
+The robots lost their ability to live indefinitely, and began rusting and dying.
 Hundreds of years later, the world's atmosphere is filled with poison, and, due to the inability of most remaining humans to reproduce, as well as the constant threat posed by the robots, humanity is on the brink of extinction.

-Robots fare slightly better, fearing death as much as humans do: the poisonous environment quickly causes their mechanical bodies to rust and corrode, forcing them to regularly replace their damaged parts, if spare parts in good condition can even be found.
+Robots fare only slightly better, fearing death as much as humans do: the poisonous environment quickly causes their mechanical bodies to rust and corrode, forcing them to regularly replace their damaged parts, if spare parts in good condition can even be found.
 In this wretched time and place, Casshern, who had disappeared following the assassination of Luna, returns with no memory of who he is or what he had done.
+A rumor is spread that any robot who kills and eats Casshern will obtain eternal life, forcing Casshern to fight for his own life.
+Throughout the story, he seeks the truth about the past and tries to find meaning in the fervent will to live he sees in those around him.